Grenn Mawon

 Jaden Yich Nou

-Jaden Yich Nou is an educational garden conceived with and for children.
+Jaden Yich Nou is an educational garden conceived with and for children based in Le Prêcheur, Martinique.
 It's a lab-garden, a space for experimentation where children have the opportunity to imagine their own ancestral practices of tomorrow.
 It's a "jadenstalasyon", a garden-sized artistic installation, inhabited by the magic of artistic creations and eco-responsible works of art.
 It's a “jaden razyé”; a garden that recaptures the spirit and aesthetic freedom of the Caribbean vernacular garden, while applying the principles of permaculture.
+Last but not least, Jaden Yich Nou is slowly growing into a place of passage and resourcing for artists, activists and herbalists to practice, experiment and share their work.
+Each passage, each contribution becomes yet another seed for future generations.

 Seeds